among/fusus/fusus/docs/about/alignment.md

 3. Change the orchestration: change the order of comparing and jumping, introduce more strictness levels, try more or less combinations.
 Invent new criteria for comparison.
    This is really difficult.
 The present orchestration is the result of quite some trial and error.

+We have provided an analysis function for the alignment table that assesses its quality and reports where the bad stretches are.
+This is a very helpful aid in tweaking the parameters and defining special cases.
+More about this below.

 # The diff function